Participation Instructions - Cybersecurity

 General rules

-- Everything must be fully reproducible.
-The participants must provide all the required code to train and deploy their models, including the feature extraction process (except for Track 1, where the features will be provided to the participants) and, if necessary, the pre-set random seeds to guarantee more accurate reproducibility.
+3. Everything must be fully reproducible.
+The participants must provide all the required code to train and deploy their models, including pre-trained models and the feature extraction process (except for Track 1, where the features will be provided to the participants) and, if necessary, the pre-set random seeds to guarantee more accurate reproducibility.
 All submitted models and results are subject to re-evaluations.
-We ask that pre-trained models and source code be publicly released (e.g., on a GitHub repository).
+All the provided material will be kept private until the end of the competition and made public after the winners are announced.

 Track 1: Adversarial Robustness to Feature-space Attacks